BIOL275-MSUM/eda-tdedvall/README.md

 # Data Acquisition

-I obtained Solidago altissima data from the Botanical Information and Ecology Network (Brian Maitner 2020).
-The data obtained consisted of the species occurrence of Solidago altissima from the (BIEN) package (Brian Maitner 2020).
+I obtained *solidago altissima* data from the Botanical Information and Ecology Network (Brian Maitner 2020).
+The data obtained consisted of the species occurrence of *solidago altissima* from the (BIEN) package (Brian Maitner 2020).
 The species occurrence data was used to create a map of species range, and for further data analysis.

 # Data Preparation